 Alan Freed met the group that became the Moonglows in 1953 in Akron, Ohio, and quickly became the group’s manager.
 First, he put them on his own Champagne record label.
 When that didn’t pan out, he got them a deal on Chance Records before finally scoring the group a deal with the Chess label that made them famous.

 Soon after signing to Chess, the Moonglows went to the label’s famous Chicago studios, recorded “Sincerely,” and the song went into rotation on radio stations nationwide.
 By that time Freed was established as one of the most powerful R&B DJ’s in the country, broadcasting on WABC in New York City.
-He was also The Moonglow’s manager, songwriter, and publisher.
+He was also The Moonglow’s manager, sometimes co-songwriter, and publisher.

 Now, is it possible that Freed gave Fuqua notes on word choice, concept, melody, chorus, verse, and hooks?
 Yes.
 Meeting any of those criteria is all it takes to get your name on a record as a songwriter, and more importantly its copyright.

 But by industry accounts, Alan Freed was as much of a songwriter as Picasso was a SCUBA diver.

 However, his radio stature was such a valuable asset for the Moonglows that it makes sense why they’d want his name on the record.
 Promotion!

 By Alan Freed playing Moonglow records on the radio, they got famous around the country, then the world.